 One Crazy Summer.
 It's 1968 when 11 year old Delphine and her sisters travel from New York to Oakland to stay with the mother who abandoned them seven years earlier.
 Their mother, who is not exactly happy to host them, enrolls them in a day care run by the Black Panthers.
 Williams-Garcia's writing is splendid, with interesting characters.
 It was a hard-to-put-down kind of book and an great non-preachy story to show kids how politics infuses daily regular life.

-Chains and Forge.
-I didn’t have time to finish these two before publishing this list.
-I’ve started Chains, and am finding it compelling.
-I also think it’s a fascinating view of slavery in New York, whereas books about slavery are most often set in the South.
+Chains. (series) A compelling trilogy of slavery in the North, whereas books about slavery are most often set in the South.
 During the American Revolution a 13 year old slave belonging to a ruthless Loyalist family, Isabel, yearns for freedom.
 She meets Curzon who encourages her to spy for the Rebels.
-Forge is told from escaped slave Curzon’s point of view.
-The third book is expected in 2016.
+Forge is told from escaped slave Curzon's point of view.

 More book lists: